Characterization of Low-energy Ionization Signals in Silicon Detectors for the Nab Experiment: Proton Detection Characteristics

 \subsection{Proton Peak Stability with Temperature}

 As described in Section~\ref{subsubsec:temp_correct}, it is important to understand the movement of the proton peak with the temperature of the silicon wafer.
 To this end, we logged the temperature of a sensor embedded in the detector's copper support enclosure.
-The reported temperatures from the slow controls were interpolated to find the temperature corresponding to the timestamp of each event from the fast data acquisition within a proton dataset.
+The reported temperatures from the temperature logging program were interpolated to find the temperature corresponding to the timestamp of each event from the fast data acquisition within a proton dataset.
 This was done because the temperature sensors were only read-out at \SI{1}{\second} intervals, and the proton events are uncorrelated in time.
 Once the temperature was interpolated, the data was binned in \SI{0.1}{\kelvin} bins, and fit using a Gaussian and a linear background.
-The centroids and errors are presented in Fig.~\ref{fig:peak_versus_temp}.
-A linear fit to the centroids shows that there is little correlation between the peak location and the temperature at the 0.15\% level.
-Determining the ratio of peak energies, as described by Eq.~\ref{eq:eph_ratio}, yielded results that are consistent with both our own calibration and the Pehl \textit{et al.} results to within statistical uncertainties \cite{PEHL196845}.
+The centroids and errors from a representative pixel (pixel 76) are presented in Fig.~\ref{fig:peak_versus_temp}.
+A linear fit to the \SI{30}{\kilo \eV} incident proton peak centroids shows a \SI{0.14\pm 0.18}{\% \per \kelvin} shift with the uncertainty in the slope arising from the calibration procedure.